emer/gosl/README.md

 The flags are:

     -exclude string
-    	names of functions to exclude from exporting to HLSL (default "Update,Defaults") -out string
+    	comma-separated list of names of functions to exclude from exporting to HLSL (default "Update,Defaults") -out string
     	output directory for shader code, relative to where gosl is invoked (default "shaders") -keep
     	keep temporary converted versions of the source files, for debugging

+Any `struct` types encountered will be checked for 16-byte alignment of sub-types and overall sizes as an even multiple of 16 bytes (4 `float32` or `int32` values), which is the alignment used in HLSL and glsl shader languages, and the underlying GPU hardware presumably.
+Look for error messages on the output from the gosl run.
+This ensures that direct byte-wise copies of data between CPU and GPU will be successful.
+The fact that `gosl` operates directly on the original CPU-side Go code uniquely enables it to perform these alignment checks, which are otherwise a major source of difficult-to-diagnose bugs.

+You can safely ignore warnings of the form: `warning: Linking compute stage: Entry point not found` for any generated `.hlsl` files that serve only as includes to other files.

 # Restrictions

 In general shader code should be simple mathematical expressions and data types, with minimal control logic via `if`, `for` statements, and only using the subset of Go that is consistent with C.  Here are specific restrictions:

 ## Types

 * Cannot use any of the non-elemental Go types except `struct` (i.e., `map`, slices, etc are not available), and also no `string` types.
-In general `float32` and `int32` are good.
+The In general `float32` and `int32` are good.

 * using a `bool` in a `uniform` `struct` causes an obscure `glslc` compiler error: `shaderc: internal error: compilation succeeded but failed to optimize: OpFunctionCall Argument <id> '73[%73]'s type does not match Function`  There are also alignment and padding issues in copying from CPU types.
 Use an `int32` instead.